 Urinary tract infections occur when bacteria enters the urinary tract.
 They are most commonly caused by the bacteria known as Escherichia coli or E. coli.
-According to most doctors, UTI’s are primarily caused by sexual contact with an infected person.
+According to most doctors, urinary tract infections spread primarily through sexual contact with an infected person.
 However, recent research has linked drug-resistant UTI’s to contaminated chicken meat.

-Over 80% of the antibiotics used in the United Stated are given to animals, including commercial chickens raised in concentrated animal feeding operations.
+Animals receive over 80% of the antibiotics used in the United States, including commercial chickens raised in concentrated animal feeding operations.
 Scientists have warned that these antibiotics could cause infectious disease to spread throughout the food supply.
 The rise in UTI’s may be proof of that theory.

 Over 8 million UTI’s occur in the United States each year.
 It’s estimated that about 10% of those infections are resistant to antibiotics.
-Researchers are now warning that UTI’s may in fact be caused by animal to human disease transfer.
-Specifically, through poultry.
+Therefore, researchers are now warning that UTI’s may, in fact, be caused by animal to human disease transfer, specifically through poultry.

 The MCR-1 Gene

 Scientists discovered the mcr-1 gene in 2015.
 It’s a mutated gene that is resistance to antibiotics.
-Less than a year after the gene was discovered, scientists found mcr-1 carrying E-coli in several parts of the world, including a pork sample from a U.S. slaughterhouse.
-Soon after, an American woman was admitted to the hospital with an E. coli infection.
+Within a year of discovering the gene, scientists found mcr-1 carrying E-coli in several parts of the world, including a pork sample from a U.S. slaughterhouse.
+Soon after, an American woman went to the hospital with an E. coli infection.

-Mcr-1-related infections have been linked to consumption of contaminated meat.
-The gene was detected in five poultry samples purchased in Denmark that were imported from Germany between 2012 and 2014.
-Antibiotics have remained widely used in agriculture, which has allowed resistance to develop.
-Research dating back to 2005 showed drug-resistance E. coli strains from supermarket meat which matched strains found in human E. coli infections.
+Research has linked mcr-1-related infections to the consumption of contaminated meat.
+For example, the gene was detected in five poultry samples purchased in Denmark that were imported from Germany between 2012 and 2014.
+Unfortunately, antibiotics have remained widely used in agriculture, which has allowed resistance to develop.
+Furthermore, research dating back to 2005 showed drug-resistance E. coli strains from supermarket meat.
+And these strains matched strains found in human E. coli infections.

-The researchers concluded the poultry is indeed “the bridge that allows resistant bacteria to move to humans, taking up residence in the body and sparking infections when conditions are right.”
+Finally, the researchers concluded that the poultry is indeed “the bridge that allows resistant bacteria to move to humans, taking up residence in the body and sparking infections when conditions are right.”